wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - Use of more basic Python types (such as tuples) for passing variant configurations and properties was considered.
   However, dataclass-like protocols provided much better readability at a minimal cost.

+### Variant information

+- Originally, variant information was added to the Core Metadata.
+However, it was pointed out that it might not be the most correct location for information regarding wheel metadata — in particular, that the wheel tags are stored in the `WHEEL` file instead.
+Additionally, the RFC 822 format was very cumbersome to use, and did not permit 1:1 structure match between all the formats used.
+After surveying different build backend implementations, the idea was replaced by using a new JSON file.

+- The original design did not use `*-variants.json` files, but instead relied entirely on evaluating hashes for all possible variant property combinations and matching them against wheel variant filenames.
+This approach was proven to easily result in exponential growth of computational complexity, and therefore untenable without enforcing arbitrarily low limits on the variants.
+Rejecting it enabled further extensions, such as dynamic plugins and arbitrary labels.

+- Making variants optional by skipping them from `default-priorities.namespace` list.
+It was pointed out that this is confusing: why a priority list controls whether something is optional or not?
+It also required the users to explicitly control namespace ordering for optional providers.
+Other options included an additional explicit list of optional (or required) namespaces, or splitting `optional-providers` dictionary out of `providers`.
+Eventually, the `optional` key was chosen as a method involving minimal duplication.

+- Originally, priority overrides were global rather than per-feature / per-property.
+This allowed a more fine-grained control, in particular specifying that some features or properties of a lower priority plugin would take precedence over all features and properties of higher priority plugins.
+However, it made the converse very hard — in order to override the ordering inside a lower priority plugin, one would have to explicitly repeat all features or properties from all higher priority plugins.
+Since local overrides seemed more likely to occur in practice, the override structure was changed to match.

 ## Open Issues

 1. **Dependency Management**